 Diagnosis through heart imaging

 - Cardiac magnetic resonance imaging (MRI): This scan uses soundwaves and magnets to create real-time 3D images of your heart’s structure and functions.
-Learn more about cardiac imaging.
+Learn more about cardiovascular imaging.

 - Chest X-rays: These images show heart enlargement or damage, as well as fluid retention in your lungs (pulmonary edema), due to heart failure.